vyalyh-oleg/ConfigLinker/docs/QuickStartGuide_5m.md

 Builder, where you can preset parameters for `ConfigSetFactory`.
 It can be common properties for `@BoundObject` and `@BoundProperty` annotations, properties which tuning the behaviours on errors and so on.
 <br/>

-&rarr; Class **`ConfigSet`** is the class which object you will use throughout you code for retrieving groups of configuration parameters.
+&rarr; Class **`ConfigSet`**
+It is the class which object you will use throughout you code for retrieving groups of configuration parameters.
 In other words <u>it contains a set of config groups</u>.
 In our case such a group of configuration parameters <u>is just an interface which is *bound* to a properties file</u>.
 <br/>

 &rarr; Annotation **`@BoundObject`**